FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/network-security-groups/create-net-security-groups/st-server-sg.md

    </tbody>
 </table>

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server nodes communicate via ICMP protocol which is not available for selection as a separate Protocol.
+{{< SecureTransport/componentshortname  >}} Server nodes communicate via ICMP protocol which is not available for selection as a separate Protocol.
 If we want to enable it, we must enable the traffic for all protocols which we do not prefer.
 So, we create two rules that deny all TCP and UDP traffic on all ports with lower priority than the above rules.
 The rule with the lowest priority allows traffic on all protocols and ports.
 This means that only the ICMP traffic will be allowed.